dartmouth-cs52-16x/16X-git-map/README.md

 * A short bio telling us about yourself (you might include/mention: design/programming applications you know/like, what you enjoy most about ui/ux design/development, why you’re excited to work with DALI.)
 * Something interesting/fun/random about yourself :smile:

+Note: remember to fill out the [DALI Personnel Details Form](https://goo.gl/forms/7oOlYXL6W3kBDX4k1) to be added to the github team!

 ## Design